The lantern shield

 It may even have been in the Exotic Weapons & armor book, come to think of it.
 Anyway, a lantern shield is a crazy weapon which basically combines a small spiked shield, a bladed gauntlet, and, as the name implies, a lantern.

-I found a couple of photos of one which must be the very same one as the one illustrated in the Palladium book.
-From the front:
+I found a couple of excellent photos (© Gregory Liebau) of a specimen in the Kunsthistorisches Museum which must be the very same one as the one illustrated above: from the front, and from the back, showing the lantern which hangs behind the little “port hole.”

 I’ve never run across this weapon in any other book, but a couple of internet forum posts claim